clambro/black-hole-thesis/docs/description.md

 ### Error Analysis

-These results certainly look satisfying, but how do we know that they are correct?
+These results certainly look satisfying, but how do we know that they are valid?
 As anyone who has ever done numerical analysis can tell you, just because a simulation is stable does not mean it is correct (and vice versa, just because it is correct does not mean it will be stable).
 We will provide three independent proofs that our simulation is converging as expected with fourth order accuracy.

 #### Conservation of Energy